vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications

-\textbf{Coordinator.} To make the coordinator fault-tolerant, upon all $batch\_complete$ messages' arrival, the coordinator also sends a $batch\_commit$ message to standby replicas.
-In this case, committed batch IDs serve as the unit of replication.
-Upon election, the new coordinator requests the last committed batch ID from all VMSes (VMSes metadata are also streamed from coordinator to replicas) to cover cases where the coordinator crashes before replicating it.
-Upon receiving the responses, it updates its last committed batch ID if necessary and sends a $batch\_aborted$ message to all VMSes.
+To make the commit handling fault-tolerant, upon all $batch\_complete$ messages' arrival, a commit handler logs a $batch\_commit$ message to the Catalogs.
+Upon a crash, a stand-by replica requests the last committed batch ID from all VMSes to cover cases where the commit handler crashes before logging it.
+Upon receiving the responses, it updates its last committed batch ID if necessary and sends a $batch\_aborted$ message to all VMSes to abort all ongoing batches at the time of the crash.
 VMSes then proceed similarly to a transaction abort.
-VMSes discard non-committed data item versions, and TiD precedences are adjusted accordingly to receive transactions from the new coordinator node.
-Differently from VMSes, the coordinator does not stream event logs to replicas since these are simply transaction requests that can be retried by clients.
+VMSes discard non-committed data item versions, and TiD precedences are adjusted accordingly to receive transactions from the new process.

+Differently from VMSes, the dispatchers do not stream event logs to replicas since these are simply transaction requests that can be retried by clients.
 Although this may lead to losing some useful work the VMSes performed, it avoids a TCP round trip to each replica for every transaction emitted.